reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

     // Rest of the code is omitted
 }
 ```
-The `@Service` annotation transforms our class into a Spring Bean controlled by the `ApplicationContext`.
+The `@Service` annotation transforms our class into Spring Bean controlled by `ApplicationContext`.
 The primary task of ApplicationContext is to control the lifecycles of each Spring Bean and provide them when they are needed.

 After fetching the user that wants to borrow the book, we check if the user borrowed the book already.